tensorlakeai/indexify/README.md

 > **LLM applications backed by Indexify will never answer outdated information.**

-Indexify is an open-source engine for building fast data pipelines for unstructured data(video, audio, images and documents) using re-usable extractors for embedding, transformation and feature extraction.
-Indexify keeps vectordbs, structured databases(postgres) updated automatically when pipelines produce embedding or structured data.
+Indexify is an open-source engine for building fast data pipelines for unstructured data (video, audio, images and documents) using re-usable extractors for embedding, transformation and feature extraction.
+Indexify keeps vectordbs, structured databases (Postgres) updated automatically when pipelines produce embedding or structured data.

 Applications can query indexes and databases using semantic search and SQL queries.